 Shopify doesn’t have much in-built multi-lingual capabilities, instead you need to incorporate add– ons in order to facilitate this feature.
 Magento, on the other hand, has the lead here and has built in support.

 Shopify follows a monthly subscription plan.
-There are four such plan ranging from $9 to $299.
+There are four such plans ranging from $9 to $299.
 They are Shopify Lite Plan at $9, Basic Shopify Plan at $29, Shopify Plan at $79 and advanced Shopify Plan at $299.
 Magento is free for the user but the cost of hosting can be anywhere between $5 to $100.
 It also has a paid version of the plan, but it is very expensive and is only meant for large enterprises.
 For transaction charges, Magento depends on the gateway provider, while Shopify is free if you use their gateways (though there could be charges).

-Shopify provides end-to-end security as a hosted solution, but Magento security can depend on the choice of hosting partner.
+Shopify provides end-to-end security as a hosted eCommerce solution, but Magento security can depend on the choice of hosting partner.
 This is another area where you have more flexibility, but are likely to need more technical help.

 Both Magento and Shopify are excellent eCommerce platforms.
 Shopify is easier to get started on, but has limitations as you grow.
 In our opinion, Shopify is well suited for businesses looking to do it themselves and who are just getting started with their eCommerce initiatives.
 More mature businesses can benefit from Magento’s more advanced features, flexibility, and customizations.